-Reduced communication latency and higher gate fidelities made possible by VBG will lead to lower delay times and more cost-effective magic state distillation protocols.
-For example, imagine that we have the distance $d$.
-The decay of the photonic intensity ratio will be $10^{-d \alpha_{\text{att}}/10}$.
-Suppose we have the speed of light $c$.
-Without photonic loss, the delay time will be $d/c$.
-Due to photonic loss, the delay time will be amplified by $\frac{d}{c} \times 10^{d \alpha_{\text{att}}/10}$.
-Thus, the relative delay time comparing VBG with optical fiber is approximately $10^{-d \alpha_{\text{att,fiber}}/10}$ for $\alpha_{\text{att,fiber}} \gg \alpha_{\text{att,VBG}}$.
-The longer the distance, the greater the advantage we gain in terms of relative delay time.
-For example, for $d \approx 500\text{km}$, we have a $31\%$ saving in delay time.
-Such savings, according to Figure 3 of \cite{liu2024quantum}, will switch the optimal magic state distillation protocol and save around $20\%$ qubits.
+Reduced communication latency and higher gate fidelities enabled by the VBG will lead to shorter delay times and more cost-effective magic state distillation protocols.
+For a transmission distance $d$, the decay of the photonic intensity ratio will be $10^{-d \alpha_{\text{att}}/10}$.
+In the absence of photonic loss, the delay time will be $d/c$.
+In the presence of photonic loss, however, the delay time will be amplified by $\frac{d}{c} \times 10^{d \alpha_{\text{att}}/10}$.
+Thus, the relative delay time comparing the VBG with optical fiber is approximately $10^{-d \alpha_{\text{att,fiber}}/10}$ for $\alpha_{\text{att,fiber}} \gg \alpha_{\text{att,VBG}}$.
+The advantage, therefore, increases exponentially with distance.
+For instance, for $d \approx 500\,\text{km}$, we have a $31\%$ reduction in delay time.
+Such savings, according to Figure 3 of \cite{liu2024quantum}, will switch the optimal magic state distillation protocol and yield qubit savings of around $20\%$.
 Consequently, these improvements will enhance the overall throughput and scalability of distributed quantum computing and significantly improve the efficiency and reliability of quantum task outsourcing.